 Taking a stand in opposition to Roosevelt's position was the Veterans of Foreign Wars (VFW), which began circulating anti-war petitions.
 Senator Nye – the father of the Neutrality Act – spoke of events in Europe being similar to the drift toward war in 1914.
 Senator Burton Wheeler of Montana joined Nye, announcing that war would be no remedy for what he called "international anarchy."
 To deny Roosevelt powers concerning the declaration of war, a few congressmen were working on a bill that would make a declaration of war possible only through a nationwide referendum.

+In his annual message to Congress in January, Roosevelt said a threat to peace was coming from the dictatorships, and he spoke of the need for involvement in Europe to help prevent war.
+On March 12 German troops moved into Austria, and annexation of Austria was declared the following day.
+In the US some were complaining that Roosevelt was too interested in foreign affairs.
+Associations were made between Roosevelt and Woodrow Wilson.
+Dorothy Day began a movement absolute in its opposition to any sort of war.
 In April 1938, the Socialist Party announced that Roosevelt liberalism was "a prelude to war."
 Their leader, Norman Thomas, spoke against collective security as a way of stopping fascist aggression, and he spoke of staying out of war as a way of avoiding fascism in the United States.
 The American Federation of Labor joined the isolationists, its executive council announcing its opposition to any step that might lead to war.
 And the Catholic Press Association joined in the opposition against "entanglements."

-A few days after the elections in the United States came Kristallnacht in Germany – the Night of broken glass, when Nazi troops and sympathizers looted and burned Jewish businesses.
+A few days after the November elections in the United States came Kristallnacht in Germany – the Night of Broken Glass, when Nazi troops and sympathizers looted and burned Jewish businesses.
 Roosevelt spoke out publicly, expressing his dismay and horror.
 He sent a protest to Germany and brought his ambassador to Germany home for consultations.
 The American Legion endorsed Roosevelt's statement, as did the CIO labor organization.
-Prominent movie stars – Fred Astaire, Claudette Colbert and Bette Davis – spoke out against the brutalities, Bette Davis suggesting that the U.S. sever all economic ties with Hitler's Germany.
-Support among U.S. citizens for the appeasement policy of Britain's prime minister, Chamberlain, diminished.
+Prominent movie stars – Fred Astaire, Claudette Colbert and Bette Davis – spoke out against the brutalities, Bette Davis suggesting that the US sever all economic ties with Hitler's Germany.
+Support among US citizens for the appeasement policy of Britain's prime minister, Chamberlain, diminished.
 In a Gallup poll that month, 94 percent expressed disapproval of "Nazi treatment of Jews."
 In that same poll, 97 percent disapproved of "Nazi treatment of Catholics."
 Also, Charles Lindbergh, who admired much that was German, was perplexed by Germany's treatment of the Jews as expressed during Kristallnacht.
 He could not, he said, understand why the Germans were handling their "Jewish problem" unreasonably.

-Although the overwhelming majority of U.S. citizens were opposed to attacks on Jews such as occurred on Kristallnacht, in a Roper poll in the United States, only thirty-nine percent of the respondents agreed that Jews should be treated like everyone else.
+Although the overwhelming majority of US citizens were opposed to attacks on Jews such as occurred on Kristallnacht, in a Roper poll in the United States, only thirty-nine percent of the respondents agreed that Jews should be treated like everyone else.
 Fifty-three percent believed that "Jews are different and should be restricted."
 And ten percent believed that Jews should be deported.